 He had not believed it back then – not for one moment.
 But now…

 'They will infiltrate your command structure and take control, and then they will be left without opposition.
 It's what they've always wanted.'

-Unfortunately, Streetwise was completely unaware of the turmoil that plagued Optimus, nor of the very real anguish that accompanied it – the only things he was aware of in that moment were the dismal circumstances that they all found themselves in, of the incredible transgressions that had recently been done against Groove, and previously against Autobots before him, and that there were those who could have prevented much of it, but that for only Primus knew what reason – had not.
+Unfortunately, Streetwise was completely unaware of Optimus' own inner turmoil, or of the very real anguish that accompanied it.
+All that he was aware of in that moment were the dismal circumstances that they all found themselves in, of the incredible transgressions that had recently been done against Groove – and previously against Autobots before him – and that there were those who could have prevented it, but that for only Primus knew what reason, had not.

 "How could you have let him get away with it, Prime?
 The way I see it, Jazz is a slaggin' traitor.
 He deserves to die just like the rest of those slag–"